cyberbotics/webots-doc/guide/road.md

 ### Description

 A customizable crossroad which can contain optionally references to its connected roads and a shape.

+> **Note**: The PROTO file of this object is located at 'projects/objects/road/protos/Crossroad.proto'.

 ### Field Summary